[6 MIN READ]

 We can better support caregivers by being aware of what we say and offering help that’s truly helpful

 When Heather Grdinic’s husband was diagnosed with adult acute myeloid leukemia (AML), she felt insurmountable pressure to figure everything out.

-She wanted to support her husband as he received treatment as an inpatient at Swedish all while caring for her young son at home, who was recently diagnosed with cerebral palsy.
-These new responsibilities came on top of her already established, daily tasks like managing her own job and running a household – without a partner to help lighten the load.
+She wanted to support her husband as he received treatment as an inpatient at Swedish all while also caring for her young son at home, who was recently diagnosed with cerebral palsy.
+These new responsibilities came on top of her usual daily tasks, like managing her own job and running a household — without a partner to help lighten the load.

 Fortunately, one of the many people Heather met the day her husband received his diagnosis was Sylvia Farias, a licensed oncology social worker at Swedish Cancer Institute.
-Sylvia has clear insights on the pressure family caregivers face, shaped by more than 20 years leading the caregiver support group at Swedish Cancer Institute.
+Sylvia has clear insights into the pressure family caregivers face, shaped by more than 20 years of leading the caregiver support group at the institute.